Reconstructing three-dimensional bluff body wake from sectional flow fields with convolutional neural networks: Results and Discussion

-Hereafter, we assess a three-dimensional reconstructed field from high-resolution two-dimensional velocity field data prepared by the DNS in section~\ref{sec:three-twohigh}.
-We also discuss the possibility for more efficient data compression and reconstruction using a combination with the super-resolution concept in section~\ref{sec:adapsuper_results}.
+We first assess the three-dimensional fields reconstructed from the high-resolution two-dimensional velocity field data prepared by DNS (section~\ref{sec:three-twohigh}).
+We also discuss the possibility of more efficient data compression and reconstruction using a combination with the super-resolution concept (section~\ref{sec:adapsuper_results}).